Igi-L/Igi-L.github.io/README.md

-This is a test website for now.
-I made it to test some stuff.
+This is a test website.
+I made it to test some stuff and prank friends.